open-edge-platform/edge-ai-sizing-tool/README.md

 4. Text generation may produce gibberish and illogical output for some LLM models when using Intel® Arc™ Ultra 7 Processor 155H iGPUs.

-5. Speech-to-text workloads using Whisper models currently fail to run on NPU accelerators.

-6. Power consumption metrics are not available on Windows for now.

-7. DLStreamer is not supported on Windows.
+5. DLStreamer is not supported on Windows.
 Hence, the Object Detection and Instance Segmentation use cases for Computer Vision task are currently unavailable on Windows.

 ## Disclaimer